pavlovtech/WebReaper/README.md

 ## Features:

-* :zap: It's extremly fast due to parallelism and asynchrony
+* :zap: It's extremely fast due to parallelism and asynchrony
 * 🗒 Declarative parsing with a structured scheme
 * 💾 Saving data to any sinks such as JSON or CSV file, MongoDB, CosmosDB, Redis, etc.
 * :earth_americas: Distributed crawling support: run your web scraper on ony cloud VMs, serverless functions, on-prem servers, etc.
-* :octopus: Crowling and parsing Single Page Applications with Puppeteer
+* :octopus: Crawling and parsing Single Page Applications with Puppeteer
 * 🖥 Proxy support
 * 🌀 Automatic reties